printfdisplay a formatted string |

 where flag is one of the following:%[flag][width][.precision][char]

-left justifies the field; default is right justification.
+-left justifies the field; default is right justification.

-reserves a character position at the start of the string for the minus
+spacereserves a character position at the start of the string for the minus

 sign (for negative numbers) or a space (for positive numbers).
 If both

-appear as flags, the
+space and - appear as flags, the

-flag is ignored.
+space flag is ignored.

-and hexadecimal values with
+#prefixes octal values with 0 and hexadecimal values with

-.
+0x or 0X.
 For floating point values, this forces

 the decimal point to be displayed, even if no characters follow it.

-appear as flags, the 0
+- appear as flags, the 0 flag is ignored.

-pads it with
+printf pads it with

 spaces or zeros.